Waddon Hill

 Waddon Hill is a hill and the site of a short-lived Roman fort near Beaminster, in the English county of Dorset.
 The name Waddon is from the Old English, meaning wheat hill.

 The Wessex Ridgeway passes to the north of the hill summit and Roman fort.
 The B3162 road passes close to the western end of the hill.
 Lewesdon Hill is about 0.6 mi to the west.

-There is no public right of way on the summit of Waddon Hill, although local people often walked on the hill for centuries, until a change of ownership in the 21st century, and the need to protect the site from illegal detecting, meant limiting access.
+There is no public right of way on the summit of Waddon Hill, although a footpath runs just to the north.
+The need to protect the site from illegal detecting, and geological specimen collecting, has forced limiting access.

 Iron Age

-Richard Hine writing in his 1912 "History of Beaminster" asserted there was an Iron Age encampment before the Roman Fort.
-His finds from the site are unpublished and have been in a box in Dorchester since the 1930's, but efforts are underway to locate them in the Museum store and publish them.
-The 2023 geophysics also shows some features that may be of Iron Age date, both defensive ditches to the west, and possible hut circles to the north.
+Richard Hine writing in his 1914 "History of Beaminster" asserted there was an Iron Age encampment before the Roman Fort.
+His Bronze Age finds from the site are unpublished, though the larger blade is on display in Dorchester.
+The other blade and axe will go on display in Beaminster Museum from April 2026.The 2023 geophysics also shows some features that may be of Iron Age date, with possible hut circles to the north.

 Roman fort

 The fort is on a narrow east-west ridge reaching a height of 210 m, with steep natural slopes to the south and west, and linear ramparts facing north and east.
-Hine in 1914 conjectured it was on the site of an earlier Iron Age settlement, and this was confirmed by the 2023 geophysics, which showed round houses much damaged by both the Roman construction and the 19th century quarrying.
+Richard Hine in his 1914 history, conjectured it was on the site of an earlier Iron Age settlement, and this was confirmed by the 2023 geophysics, which showed round houses much damaged by both the Roman construction and the 19th century quarrying.

 The fort was built by the Second Legion under Vespasian, but after the occupation of Dorset.
 Though it is conjectured that the fort originated as a temporary camp during the campaign against nearby Pilsdon Pen, Pilsdon Pen was almost certainly abandoned before the invasion, and the claimed Roman ballista bolt on display in Dorchester museum is too large to be a ballista bolt.
-There is a recently (2017) discovered much larger fort at Bradford Abbas, possibly the main early fort in the area, or simply a marching camp as Legio 2 Augusta moved west.
+There is a recently (2017) discovered much larger marching camp at Bradford Abbas, possibly the main early fort in the area, or simply a marching camp as Legio 2 Augusta moved west.
+The fort at Hembury in Devon is a days march away, and itself a days march from Exeter, and had a similar lifespan to this fort, prior to demolition in 60 CE, presumably as Exeter became the base for the whole legion, and transport routes moved to the developing Fosse way.